Sane Energy Project is crazy for thermal energy networks.

-Thermal energy networks can drive a rapid, just transition from fracked gas and “renewable” methane.
+Thermal energy networks can drive a rapid, just transition from fracked gas and the false solution called “renewable” methane.
 The same union labor that builds gas pipelines is needed for thermal energy network construction, thus, generating thousands of good new union jobs.

 While investor-owned utilities can develop and own thermal energy networks, they won’t have a monopoly: municipalities, community groups, and housing co-ops can also create and own them, eliminating the profits that makeup around 10% of utility bills.